-By definition, investing is more calculated and long-term, while speculation has a shorter time horizon and is more opinion-based.
+By definition, investing is a calculated long-term financial play, while speculation has a shorter time horizon and is more guesswork.
 Large daily changes in the market are generally speculative and don’t mean much as we’ve learned from the example above.
-Zoom out over a months or years time frame and that is a better representation of a businesses performance.
+Zoom out over a months or years time frame and that is a better representation of a business’s performance.

 Long-term investors in Amazon stock who believed in the business’ fundamentals made incredible returns.
 And while some Amazon speculators made money, there were multiple occasions where the stock had large sell-offs—usually as a result of a negative article or report.

-Blackrock manages almost $10 trillion in assets and is roughly equivalent to the entire global hedge fund, private equity and venture capital industries combined.
+Blackrock manages almost $10 trillion in assets and is roughly equivalent to the entire global hedge fund, private equity, and venture capital industries combined.
+They’re one of the largest shareholders in almost every major US company.
 Despite its massive size and diversification, they have a significantly smaller market cap ($128 billion) than Apple (>$2 trillion) despite having larger profit margins and is the largest asset manager on the planet.
-Blackrock are one of the largest shareholders in almost every major US company.

 In 2019, Tesla CEO Elon Musk sent an email to Tesla employees encouraging them to “ignore stock price” as it soared to new highs in a market rally.
 “Ultimately, I think Tesla will be worth considerably more than it is today, but there is a constant debate as to whether that means the value should be higher now or later.”
 Elon is not the only big-business CEO to remind stakeholders to ignore the volatility and short-term whims.